Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: From bilinear maps to commutative rings and algebras

-The proof of this result relies in constructing from $f$ a suitable full non-degenerate bilinear map of the form $f: X\times X \to Y$, so that we can apply Theorem \ref{maxringdefinable} to it.
-To this end, let the left and right \emph{annihilators} of $f$ be, respectively,
+The proof of this result relies on constructing from $f$ a suitable full non-degenerate bilinear map of the form $g: X\times X \to Y$, so that we can apply Theorem \ref{maxringdefinable} to it.
+Observe that $f$ induces a full non-degenerate $\L$-bilinear map